Empty state

 We’re celebrating the success or progress of completing a task.
 Write to convey excitement.
 You are giving a pat on the back for a job well done.

 But remember not to overdo it.
 Timing and repetition are critical.
-Messages that appear more frequently should be more concise and have less 'wink', for example clearing notifications.
-If messages are appearing repeatedly, consider multiple versions if you want to add a wink.
+Messages that appear more frequently should be more concise and less delightful, for example clearing notifications.
+If messages are appearing repeatedly, consider multiple versions.
 These are low commitment experiences, we want to give flowers not puppies.

 Messages that appear after a bigger, optimistic action can be more playful, for example, a modal dialog.
 Remember that depending on the component you use, illustrations can also help to add a wink to your message.